psf/request-for/2022-PyPI/RFP.md

 A submission must, at a minimum, include the following elements:

 - Description of the team or person that will perform the work.
   - What Role(s) are you proposing for?
-Please propose for Role 1, Role 2, or both.
+Please propose for Frontend Developer, Backend Developer, or both.
   - General overview and names of individuals.
   - Experience with [relevant technologies](#specific-technologies-used).
 This could be a copy of your CV/résumé.
   - Who would the PSF be contracting with?
 Are you an individual freelancer or a firm/corporation?
 If you're subcontracting, then to whom?